jdno/ASxcel/README.md

-ASxcel - Release 1.0
+ASxcel - Release 1.1
 ====================

 ASxcel is a small tool for the browser game AirlineSim (www.airlinesim.aero) by simulogics.
 It helps the player keep track of the routes he offers or plans to offer.
 Routes can be created between airports, and additional parameters can be added to increase the degree of information associated with it.
-For example to every airports its respective sizes, passenger and cargo, can be added or the distance of a route can be entered.
+For example to every airports its respective size, passenger and cargo can be added, or the distance of a route can be entered.

 But the application does not only allow the user to enter these information.
 He can also sort by it, and schedule them.
 For a future version filtering by multiple parameters is planned, and the